COVID-19 Emergency Response Resources

 Sales and SNAP/EBT

-How can your market drive more sales—from all types of customers?
-As a market manager, you can use these resources to help your vendors thrive.
-You’ll also learn how to reach low-income shoppers through the SNAP/EBT program (formerly known as food stamps).
+How can your market drive more sales?
+Use these resources to help your vendors thrive.
+Get information on how to reach low-income shoppers through SNAP/EBT.

 - Farmers Market Best Practices (PDF)